balvisio/CAFA-Toolset/README.md

 ### Integrating Annotation Datasets
 This tool integrates protein annoations from multiple sources.
-Currently, it supports UniProtKB/SwissProt and UniProt-GOA file format.
+Currently, it supports two file formats: UniProtKB/SwissProt and UniProt-GOA.
 Here is the command to run this tool:

 ```
 python Mergedb -I1=uniprot_sprot.dat.2014_09 -I2=gene_association.goa_ref_yeast.38 -G 559292
 ```

-The first input, uniprot_sprot.dat.2014_09, is a UniProtKB/SwissProt filename.
-The second input, gene_association.goa_ref_yeast.38, is a UniProt-GOA file.
+The first input, uniprot_sprot.dat.2014_09, is the filename of a UniProtKB/SwissProt file.
+The second input, gene_association.goa_ref_yeast.38, is the filename of a UniProt-GOA file.
 The third input is the taxonomy id for which the records will be integrated together.

-This command will extract the annotations for taxon id 559292 from the UniProtKB/SwissProt file and append them at the end of the UniProt-GOA file, considering only the entries that are NOT in the latter file.
+This command will extract the annotations for taxonomy id 559292 from the UniProtKB/SwissProt file and append them at the end of the UniProt-GOA file, considering only the entries that are NOT in the latter file.
 It will create a new file with the combined data: